It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 They need to make some decisions fairly quick.

-As uh the Bitcoin starts moving into the hands of uh, you know, um the various uh Hindu housewives and Chinese housewives and Japanese housewives, and ultimately uh, you know, Swedish radio hose hands, this kind of thing.
+As the Bitcoin starts moving into the hands of the various Hindu housewives and Chinese housewives and Japanese housewives and ultimately Swedish radio hosands, this kind of thing.

-Uh uh, you know, a few satoshis here, a few satoshis there, because we're not talking big money.
+A few Satoshis here, a few Satoshis there, because we're not talking big money.

 We're talking a little money is getting into Bitcoin.

-There's some smart money that in these guys may have uh what I would consider to be big money, you know, but uh in the main it's not.
+There's some smart money that these guys may have what I would consider to be big money, but in the main, it's not.

-It's if you look at the transaction rate on the on the backbone, if follow the fiat leak, you you see that the bitcoins are moving in two and three and and uh partial satoshis mostly.
+If you look at the transaction rate on the backbone, follow the fiat leak, you see that the Bitcoins are moving in two and three and partial Satoshis mostly.

-Uh I think uh the biggest transaction I've seen so far was like uh fifteen, and there's a number of ten uh uh ten uh Bitcoin transactions, but in the main, that's about it.
+And there's a number of 10 Bitcoin transactions, but in the main, that's about it.

-Uh, you know, I got my uh my Bitcoin and uh and I'm done giving them away, by the way.
+You know, I got my Bitcoin and I'm done giving them away, by the way.

-But I save myself one and I'm not gonna get rid of it until they pay me big money.
+But I saved myself one, and I'm not going to get rid of it until they pay me big money.

-And there's a lot of guys like me that know where it's headed, and we're just gonna sit on these little little things.
+And there's a lot of guys like me that know where it's headed.

-And it's not like um there's one guy that's got a million bitcoins and he's sitting around on a million bitcoins.
+And it's not like there's one guy that's got a million Bitcoins and he's sitting around on a million Bitcoins.

 Well, actually, the NSA probably has over that.

-But they're not going to release them that way as a big mess.
+But they're not going to release them that way as a big mass.

-And so uh as I say, the Bitcoin shall triumph in terms of its um engineered algorithm and what it's going to do for us.
+And so as I say, the Bitcoin shall triumph in terms of its engineered algorithm and what it's going to do for us.

 This is the key to why I've been pushing on Bitcoin.

-Not because it's going to make me a ton of money, because I'm a old fart.
+Not because it's going to make me a ton of money, because I'm an old fart.

 What do I need money for?

-I'm gonna die in a few years anyway.
+I'm going to die in a few years anyway.

-As I say I kept one because I wanted to have some level of control and and skin in the game.
+As I say, I kept one because I wanted to have some level of control and skin in the game.

-The more you see that language, uh that's the more the indication that there's a building bigger mass of frustration on the other side of it, which of course will mean higher prices for your Bitcoin.
+The more you see that language, that's the more of the indication that there's a building bigger mass of frustration on the other side of it, which, of course, will mean higher prices for your Bitcoin.

 But anyway, I'm talking to a lot of these guys.

-And uh, you know, some guys that are farmers and they're uh getting into Bitcoin, a couple of Greek farmers there that are gonna start selling figs and olives for Bitcoin.
+A couple of Greek farmers there that are going to start selling figs and olives for Bitcoin.

-The more you more aware you are of the oppression and how money figures into that, uh the more you are a Bitcoin or alternative uh currency supporter.
+The more aware you are of the oppression and how money figures into that, the more you are a Bitcoin or alternative currency supporter.

-The more you want out of fiat, the more you recognize the limitations of gold and technocratically uh inner electrically interlinked planet.
+The more you want out of fiat, the more you recognize the limitations of gold in a technocratically electrically interlinked planet.

-Maybe it'll make your head hurt, because it's it's not an easy thing.
+Maybe it'll make your head hurt because it's not an easy thing.

 Everything is difficult in the beginning.